sriram570/Stony-CCS/README.md

    test case has its own directory named after the test case and inside, there is a consensus.fa file, blasr_report.txt and stonyccs_report.txt, which has the consensus, the mapping details to the reference and the full details of the configuration used respectively.
-Most of the testcases are in the sample_tests/all_filters directory.
+We also ran with two more configurations - no_filters, to not filter the input reads at all, and all_filters, to filter the input reads based on read quality, length etc. As no_filters casesperformed really poorly, most of the testcases are for the all_filters cases and are in the sample_tests/all_filters directory.

 NOTE: One can use this sample bam file to perform quick tests on the stonyccs tool.